101 Damnations (album): Development and recording

-Between February and November 1988, Carter the Unstoppable Sex Machine played further shows throughout the city; as Fruitbat was unable to pass his driver's test, they were forced to use buses to travel to the gigs.
-During this period, Adrian Boss became their manager, and subsequently, their driver after hiring cars.
-They recorded demos at Important Notice Studios which earned them their first recording contract with Big Cat Records; the label released their debut single "A Sheltered Life" in October 1988.
+Between February and November 1988, Carter the Unstoppable Sex Machine played further shows throughout London; as Fruitbat was unable to pass his driver's test, they were forced to use buses to travel to their gigs.
+During this period, Adrian Boss became their manager, and subsequently, their driver of hired cars.
+They recorded demos at Important Notice Studios, which earned them their first recording contract with Big Cat Records; the label released their debut single "A Sheltered Life" in October 1988.
 The band started playing shows further north in early 1989, which was around the time Bob noticed that they were starting to attract a fanbase.
 The Treworgey Tree Fayre in Cornwall in summer 1989 marked the band's first festival appearance, ending with them not being paid.

 Carter the Unstoppable Sex Machine recorded their debut album at Important Notice Studios; the band and Painter acted as producers.
-They initially wanted Jah Wobble to produce it, though Bob could not recall as to why this did not occur.
+They initially wanted Jah Wobble to produce it, though Bob could not recall why he did not.
 The studio was located in the back garden of Painter's residence near a council estate.
-The band would regularly cycle to-and-from the building each day; Bob referred to the studio's size as a "garage [... and] when I say a garage, I doubt you could have kept much more than say, a Smart car or something Noddy might drive in there".
-When they had used the space to make their earlier demos, it initially had an eight-track recorder and were charging £8 per hour, but by the time the band were making the album, it upgraded to 16-tracks and £16 per hour.
-They collectively spent £800 recording it; as they did not a sampler, snippets of TV shows, films and news broadcasts were added to the recordings via a pair of cassette decks.
+The band would regularly cycle to-and-from the building each day; Bob referred to the studio's size as a "garage ... [and] when I say a garage, I doubt you could have kept much more than say, a Smart car or something Noddy might drive in there".
+When they had used the space to make their earlier demos, it initially had an eight-track recorder and charged £8 per hour, but by the time the band were making the album, it upgraded to 16-tracks and £16 per hour.
+They collectively spent £800 recording it; as they did not own a sampler, snippets of TV shows, films and news broadcasts were added to the recordings via a pair of cassette decks.
 When Bob asked Painter on how to achieve a megaphone sound for "Sheriff Fatman", he performed what he wanted by cupping his hands over his mouth, to which Painter remarked, "do that".